The General (1926 film): Production

 Another fire broke out during the filming of a large fight scene, which not only cost the production $50,000, but also forced Keaton and the crew to return to Los Angeles on August 6 due to excessive smoke.
 Heavy rains finally cleared the smoke in late August and production resumed.
 Shooting concluded on September 18.
 Keaton had shot 200,000 feet of film and began a lengthy editing process for a late December release date.

 Keaton performed many dangerous physical stunts on and around the moving train, including jumping from the engine to a tender to a boxcar, and running along the roofs of the railcars.
-One of the most dangerous stunts involved him pulling a railroad tie out from being lodged into the track, with the train steadily approaching, then sitting on the cow-catcher of the slow-moving train while carrying the tie, then tossing it at another tie to dislodge it from the tracks; had he either failed to pull out the first tie on time, or mistimed the throw to the second tie, the locomotive could have derailed and Keaton could have been injured or killed.
+One of the most dangerous stunts involved him pulling a railroad tie out from being lodged into the track, with the train steadily approaching, then sitting on the cow-catcher of the slow-moving train while carrying the tie, then tossing it at another tie to dislodge it from the tracks.
+Had he either failed to pull out the first tie on time, or mistimed the throw to the second tie, the locomotive could have derailed and Keaton could have been injured or killed.

-Another dangerous stunt involved him sitting on one of the coupling rods connecting the drivers of the locomotive; had the locomotive suffered a wheelspin, Keaton might have been thrown from the rod and injured or killed.
+Another dangerous stunt involved Keaton sitting on one of the coupling rods connecting the drivers of the locomotive.
+Had the locomotive suffered a wheelspin, Keaton might have been thrown from the rod and injured or killed.
 Shot in one take, the scene shows the train starting gently and gradually picking up speed as it enters a shed, while Keaton's character Johnnie Gray, distracted and heartbroken, is oblivious.

-In the cast credits, Keaton's name/character is listed last.

 Release and initial reception

 The General premiered on December 31, 1926, in two small theaters in Tokyo, Japan.
-It was scheduled to have its US premiere at the prestigious Capitol Theatre in New York City on January 22, 1927, but was delayed for several weeks due to the enormous hit Flesh and the Devil playing at the Capitol.
+It was scheduled to have its US premiere at the prestigious Capitol Theatre in New York City on January 22, 1927, but was delayed for several weeks due to the enormous hit, Flesh and the Devil, then playing at the Capitol.
 It finally premiered on February 5, with the engine bell from the real General train on display in the lobby to promote it.
 It played at the Capitol for one week, making $50,992, considered average box-office.
 With a final budget of $750,000, it made $474,264 in the US.